Last Updated: April 17, 2016

 fig.3.LinkedIn app

 fig.3.
-A Simple analysis for pencil icon. (without opening our layout)
+A Simple analysis of pencil icon. (without opening our layout)

-1. Edit pencil icon has some padding to itself.
+1. The Edit pencil icon has some padding to it.

-2. Its align to top-right corner to its parent layout.
+2. It's aligned to the top-right corner of its parent layout.

 Really awesome.

-As we know, code are obfuscated when we build our apk with proguard enabled.
-We often come in contact with obfuscated code in our app while debugging the stacktrace of the crashes.
+As we know, code is obfuscated when we build our app with Proguard enabled.
+We often come in contact with obfuscated code in our app while debugging the stack trace of the crashes.

-So decoding is very much needed to study the stackstrace.
-Android build's a file called as "mapping.txt" which serves as the key ingredient to decode, in combination of "retrace".
+So decoding is very much needed to study the stack trace.
+Android builds a file called "mapping.txt" which serves as the key ingredient to decode, in a combination with "retrace".

 In Windows